Using ETFs To Access Alternatives

 The introduction and rapid expansion of the ETF industry has no doubt been a very positive development for investors big and small.
 The low fees characteristic of the exchange-traded structure have allowed cost-conscious investors to minimize expenses without sacrificing returns, while the enhanced tax efficiency and intraday trading capabilities have contributed increased flexibility to the investing public.

 As ETFs have gained traction with investors, the size of the product lineup has grown rapidly.
-What was relatively recently a few hundred funds offering exposure to “plain vanilla” stock and bond benchmarks has quickly grown to a stable of more than 1,100 exchange-traded products covering nearly every nook and cranny of the investable universe.
+What was relatively recently a few hundred funds offering exposure to “plain vanilla” stock and bond benchmarks has quickly grown to an ever-growing line of exchange-traded products covering nearly every nook and cranny of the investable universe.
 This proliferation of ETFs has given investors more precise tools for accessing traditional asset classes, but it has also opened up investment strategies and asset classes that were previously either out-of-reach or that required considerable time and/or expenses to implement properly [also see ETF Alternatives To The World's Largest Mutual Funds].

 Below we profile several different ETF options that go beyond the traditional classes and offer exposure to alternatives [for more ETF insights, sign up for our free ETF newsletter]:

 The CBOE Market Volatility Index, better known as the VIX, is a widely-followed gauge of expected market volatility over the coming month.
 Computed using prices for put and call options on the S&P 500 Index, the VIX is widely followed by many traders and can be used to measure investor anxiety over the short term outlook for U.S. stock [see the Guide To Volatility ETFs].